mgalde/Cybertrust_Admin/CYBR4580-8950/Project-Milestone-2.md

 # Progress Report (28 March 2019)
 ## Overview
 The Cybertrust team has worked on the dashboard page within the cybertrust project.
-The team has suscessfully been able to poll backend user data to publish into the frontend to show the cybertrust admin user useful data about the test subjects in a meaningful way.
+The team has successfully been able to poll backend user data to publish into the frontend to show the cybertrust admin user useful data about the test subjects in a meaningful way.

 ## Outcomes
-* We have been able to identify what individuals are ranked as low risk, mederate risk and high risk based on how the user took the test.
+* We have been able to identify what individuals are ranked as low risk, moderate risk and high risk based on how the user took the test.
-* We have been able to identify and represent false negitive and true positive vs true negitive and false positive to the user based on questions / experiments so that the end user can make useful determinations about the data.
+* We have been able to identify and represent false negative and true positive vs true negative and false positive to the user based on questions / experiments so that the end user can make useful determinations about the data.
 * We have also been able to display the top 5 low performers and display their progress on the user screen so that the cybertrust administrator can take action if needed to ensure members complete the exercise.
 * We have been able to generate new page views without loading a new page so that the user can review information from a single view

 ## Hinderances
 * Ember charts utilized backend data which did not play nicely with the calculations we wished to preform.
 The team moved to zingcharts which added a extra step for set up.
 This setup caused a delay so we reverted back to the ember chart view.
 For visualization purposes we will likely move back to zing chart and resolve the issues.
 * The team has moved into two teams, one visualization and the other backend data.
-This has improved productivity but buth teams need to communicate so that the process moves faster.
+This has improved productivity but both teams need to communicate so that the process moves faster.
 We are on a schedule which is being met but the complexity between the two groups makes this slow moving.
-* Team is still trying to find best way to display False Negitive and True Positive vs. True negitive vs. False positive to the end user in a useful way to the end user.
+* Team is still trying to find best way to display False Negative and True Positive vs. True negative vs. False positive to the end user in a useful way to the end user.

 ## Ongoing Risks
 ### Risk list